polterguy/phosphorusfive/plugins/p5.web/README.md

 ### Additional request helper events

-You can also get the HTTP method of your request, using the *[get-http-method]* Active Event, in addition to that you can have P5 make its best "guess" of whether or not the request originated from a "mobile device" using the *[request-is-mobile-device]* Active Event.
+You can also get the HTTP method of your request, using the *[p5.web.request.get-method]* Active Event, in addition to that you can have P5 make its best "guess" of whether or not the request originated from a "mobile device" using the *[request-is-mobile-device]* Active Event.
 The latter is not 100% perfect, since a mobile device is not required to identify itself as such to your server.
 But it is good enough for most cases, and will do a decent job, determining if the client is some sort of "mobile device" or not.